Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Introduction

 Despite the immense interest in graphene systems, the relative energies of different SSs are still not well established in general (neither experimentally nor theoretically), and in particular between BG and RG.
 Understanding the precise external conditions under which RG is favored is fundamental to better control its production and preservation.
 To achieve this, it would be useful to first determine the energy of different SSs without any such external factors (such as shear, strain, curvature, twisting, pressure, doping, or electric fields).
 We only know of 2 experimental works that determine the energy difference between RG and BG.
 More than 50 years ago, Ref.~\onlinecite{Boehm1964} estimated it by using a calorimeter and the enthalpy of formation of potassium graphite, and obtained 0.61 meV/atom.
 A more recent experiment\cite{Li2020} used small-angle twisted few layer graphene with different doping levels and electric fields.
 Through the curvature of stacking domain walls, energy differences between -0.05 and 0.10 meV/atom were obtained.
 The data was fit with a tight-binding model (for the energy dispersion of ABA and ABC) and used $E_\textrm{ABC}-E_\textrm{ABA}=0.05$ meV/atom.
 Density functional theory (DFT) calculations obtain similar values (although with both positive and negative signs, as we see in the first section in more detail).
 A related quantity is the stacking fault (SF) energy, which has been measured and calculated to be 0.14 meV/interface-atom (see Table~\ref{tab:LDA}).
-Thus, more recent works suggest that the energy differences between BG and RG are in the 0.01-0.10 meV/atom range, and that the value of Ref.~\onlinecite{Boehm1964} is overestimated.
+Thus, more recent works suggest that the energy differences between BG and RG are in the 0.01-0.10 meV/atom range, and that the value of Ref.~\onlinecite{Boehm1964} is overestimated.\\ Here, we study the energy differences between BG and RG in bulk, and the energy distribution of all SSs for different number of layers $N$.
+Our calculations use DFT within the local density functional approximation (LDA).
+First, we calculate the bulk ($N \rightarrow \infty$) energy differences, and justify why they are so small.
+Then, it is shown that the low energy configurations at room temperature are probably BG, RG and mixed BG-RG phases with a particular type of interface which we refer to as soft.
+In addition, the stability of BG and RG is studied at different electronic temperatures and for different amount of layers, and a temperature vs. $N$ phase diagram is obtained.
+Finally, we introduce a spin Ising model to fit the DFT energies, which helps to better understand how are SS distributed, and can also be used to predict the order of configurations for larger $N$.